-We control the robot with two gamepads, one for the drivetrain and cascade lift, the other for the intake.
+We control the robot with two gamepads, one for the drivetrain and continuous lift, the other for the intake.
 Next, let's talk about the movable arms, sliders, cascade lift, and more.
 Gamepad 2 controls almost all of these features, so gamepad 1 can focus on driving fast and precisely.
-Driver 2 is responsible for moving the horizontal slider forward and backward, as well as controlling the pole at the front of the slider.
-This pole is part of the intake system, which can suck in blocks and spit them out when needed.
-Additionally, driver 2 can raise the container of the cascade lift and rotate it to allow the sample to drop into the container.
-Pressing multiple buttons in an exact order can be very difficult, so we added combo buttons that perform those actions automatically.
-We also moved the buttons for the cascade lift to driver 1's side to reduce stress on driver 2.
-Regarding the combo buttons, when driver 1 moves the lift up, the lift container automatically adjusts its angle to prevent the samples from falling out.
-The same happens when the lift moves down, ensuring the lift container doesn't get caught on the basket.
+Driver 2 is responsible for controlling the intake system.
+Pressing multiple buttons in an exact order can be very difficult, so we added combo buttons that perform some actions automatically.
+We also moved the buttons for the continuous lift to driver 1's side to reduce stress on driver 2.
+We also have a limit set on the lift so our pulley covers don't snap.

-This year our goal for autonomous isn't that different from teleop: score as many samples as possible in the high basket.
+This year our goal for autonomous isn't that different from TeleOp: score as many samples as possible in the high basket.
 We tried using functions that would execute for certain periods of time, e.g. drive forward for 5 seconds, or lift arm for 2 seconds.
 This would prove to be relatively easy to program.
 However, it wasn't reliable and consistent at all.
 The robot moves further at one time than at another, due to the varying battery levels.
 Realising this would not work, we tried using IMU, the internal measurement unit, to read to robots orientation.
 This also proved to be inaccurate.
-Now our plan is to use a combination of color/distance sensors. imu and the timed functions to achieve success in the autonomous period.
+Then we moved on to using encoders and the inbuilt gyroscope for autonomous, which proved itself by being 9/10 consistent.

 For the future we want to use more sensor inputs, so we can have a more reliable autonomous.
 This will get us more points and a good head start.
-The ideal situation would be if we could configure Roadrunner, but what we've learned from other teams is that it takes a long time and we realistically know we probably won't be able to reach that goals, but it is definitely a goal we would like to achieve next season.
+The ideal situation would be if we could configure Roadrunner.
+We tried configuring it but just haven't quite figured it out yet, which simply means that there is another challenge waiting for us in the off-season before next season.